-Here’s how it works: When you upload your original video to YouTube, we’ll scan all the videos that are uploaded after yours to check if any of them match.
-It’s important that you're the first to upload the content to YouTube (with public, private, or unlisted visibility) since we use the video upload time to decide who should see matches.
+It’s important that you're the first to upload the content to YouTube (with public, private, or unlisted visibility).
+We scan videos that are uploaded after yours to look for a match.
+We use the video upload time to decide who should see matches.
 Be sure to check back regularly to keep an eye on any new matches we’ve found.

-Please be sure to use the Copyright Match Tool responsibly.
-Misuse, including intentional or repeated abuse of the copyright removal process or attempted probing or reverse engineering of the match system, may result in loss of feature access or termination of your YouTube partnership.
-Just because we’ve found an upload that matches your video doesn’t guarantee it's copyright infringement.
-It's your responsibility to review each video and consider whether fair use, fair dealing, or a similar exception to copyright applies before you submit a takedown request.
+may result in loss of feature access or termination of your YouTube partnership.
+Just because we’ve found an upload that matches your video doesn’t guarantee its copyright infringement.
+It's your responsibility to review each video and consider whether fair use, fair dealing, or a similar exception to copyright applies.
+After review, you can submit a takedown request if desired.

 There are a few reasons why we might not scan for matches to one of your uploads: